iamjagdeesh/OpenAI-Lunar-Lander/README.md

-# OpenAI-Lunar-Lander
+# OpenAI Gym - Lunar Lander v2

-OpenAI Gym - Lunar Lander v2
+This is an implementation of the Deep Q-Learning algorithm in TensorFlow to solve the LunarLander environment from OpenAI gym.